Getting Started with Telnyx

 - Create an Outbound Profile and assign your Connection to it.

-. - When using TLS, configure your SIP device to send calls to
+- Configure your SIP device to send calls to

 Receiving inbound calls